RunLLM/gitbook/notifications/connecting-to-slack.md

         token_rotation_enabled: false
     ```
 * Once created, you will enter the app's management page.
 Click **Install to Workspace** and follow the instructions.
 This completes the Slack App setup.
-* You can also use an existing app.
-Our minimum permission requirements are: `channels:join`, `chat:write`, `chate:write.public`, and `channels:read`.
 * Once the setup is done, you can provide the bot token to Aqueduct when adding the integration.
 To access the bot token:
     * Select your app in [Slack Apps management page](https://api.slack.com/apps).
     * From the left menu bar, select **OAuth & Permissions**.